Gunnerales

 The Gunnerales are an order of flowering plants.
-In the APG III system (2009) and APG IV system (2016) it contains two genera: Gunnera (in family Gunneraceae) and Myrothamnus (in family Myrothamnaceae).
+In the APG III (2009) and APG IV systems (2016), the order contains two genera: Gunnera (family Gunneraceae) and Myrothamnus (Myrothamnaceae).
 In the Cronquist system (1981), the Gunneraceae were in the Haloragales and Myrothamnaceae in the Hamamelidales.

-DNA analysis was definitive, but the grouping of the two families was a surprise, given their very dissimilar morphologies.
-In Cronquist's old system (1981, 1988), and Takhtajan's (1997), the Gunneraceae were in the Rosidae, and the Myrothamnaceae were in the Hamamelids.

-In modern classification systems such as APG III and APG IV this order was the first to derive from the core eudicots.
+DNA analysis proved definitive, but the grouping of the two families was a surprise, given their very dissimilar morphologies.
+In the older systems of Cronquist (1981, 1988) and Takhtajan (1997), the Gunneraceae were in the Rosidae, and the Myrothamnaceae were in the Hamamelids.
+In modern classification systems, such as APG III and APG IV, this order was the first to diverge from the core eudicots.
+Some of the oldest fossils come from fossils dating the Aptian stage in places like Antarctica, Egypt and Argentina with these early pollen samples being known as Tricolpites.
+At that time those landmasses were part of the continent known as Gondwana.

 Description

 Both families contain ellagic acid.
 Phloem cells contain a large number of plastids and the leaves have dented borders.

-The plants are dioecious, have small flowers without perianth, and the stigma is at least weakly secretory.
-Gunnerales characters shared with the core of the eudicots are cyanogenesis via phenylalanine, metabolic pathways of isoleucine or valine, presence of the DNA sequence of PI-dB motif, 9 and is common to suffer a small deletion in the sequence of 18S ribosomal DNA.
-The characters which it shares with the core of eudicotyledons, and also with Buxales and Trochodendrales are: absence of benzylisoquinoline alkaloids, euAP3 + TM6 genes (gene duplication paleoAP3: Class B), and loss of the mitochondrial gene rps2.
+The plants are dioecious and possess small flowers without perianth, and the stigma is, at least weakly, secretory.
+Gunnerales characters shared with the core eudicots are cyanogenesis via phenylalanine, metabolic pathways of isoleucine or valine, presence of the DNA sequence of PI-dB motif, and is common to have a small deletion in the sequence of 18S ribosomal DNA.
+The characters which it shares with the core eudicots, and also with Buxales and Trochodendrales, are an absence of benzylisoquinoline alkaloids, euAP3 + TM6 genes (gene duplication paleoAP3: Class B), and a loss of the mitochondrial gene rps2.